mano-at-sdsc/published-documentation/TableInfo:-collection_defined_by_project.tsv.md

-If you have populated [collection.tsv](./TableInfo:-collection.tsv) you must assign those collections to projects
+If you have populated [collection.tsv](./TableInfo:-collection.tsv) you must assign those collections to project(s)

 collection_defined_by_project table will contain one row per collection in [collection.tsv](./TableInfo:-collection.tsv)